We always say that someone’s sooOoO “in the pocket” when they dance.

 And 2.
 How do you do it?

-Keep reading to see how YOU can make like a baby kangaroo and dance…in the pocket!!
+Keep reading to see how YOU can make like a baby kangaroo and dance… in the pocket!!

 When I first started dancing, I didn’t even realize I was doing something that made my dancing look really underwhelming.

-I was always dancing too early!!
+I was always moving too early!!

-That’s like, the opposite of dancing in the pocket.
 I was totally out of the pocket.

 Since I was new to learning choreography, most of my focus was on trying to learn the moves.